sl6322/peulsilva/README.md

 Some facts about me

-- I am interested in real world applications of statistics
+- I am interested in real-world applications of statistics

 Get access to my github page [here](https://github.com/peulsilva)